-Dinglian Technology was accredited to "High and New Technology Enterprise" in December 2020 and is subject to tax rate of 15% for 2022 and 2021.
-During the years ended 31 December 2022 and 31 December 2021, Dinglian Technology incurred a tax loss after taking into account the deduction of research and development expenses as follow, accordingly no EIT is recognised.
+Dinglian Technology was accredited to "High and New Technology Enterprise" in December 2020 and is subject to tax rate of 15% for 2023 and 2022.
+During the years ended 31 December 2023 and 31 December 2022, Dinglian Technology incurred a tax loss after taking into account the deduction of research and development expenses, accordingly no EIT is recognised.